MohanNalamalapu/QueueCTL/README.md

 QueueCTL is a Node.js-based command-line tool that manages background job processing.
 It supports multiple workers, job retries with exponential backoff, a persistent SQLite store, and a Dead Letter Queue (DLQ) for failed tasks.

-This project was developed as part of the **Backend Developer Internship Assignment**.

 ---